Disability discrimination in college and university

 You usually need to make your claim in County Court within 6 months of the discrimination, such as being refused adjustments for an exam.

-If you have had support from the OIA and have not been successful, you will have 9 months from the date you experienced discrimination.
+If you have had support from the OIA and have not been successful, you may be allowed longer to take your claim to court.
+Seek legal advice first.

 Online advice about discrimination in education